 You’ve fixed the issue, refreshed your browser, but your WordPress theme is still not loading correctly.
 Frustrating?
 Welcome to WordPress caching problems.

-Caching exists at multiple levels, and any of them can serve old files:
+Caching exists at multiple levels, and any single one of them can serve old files even after you have made changes on the server:

 When your theme updates but the cache doesn’t clear, visitors see the old broken version even though the files on your server are correct.
 This is why “I already fixed it but nothing changed” is such a common complaint when troubleshooting WordPress themes not loading properly.